UkeshThapaliya/WeatherApp/README.md

-A Simple Weather App which shows the basicinformation about weather
+A Simple Weather App which shows the basic information about weather.